correia-marcos/Innovation-on-brazilian-economic-research/README.md

 of the articles and the institutions where they work.
 This was made 'by hands' googling the papers.

-Three papers could not be downloaded do to problems in the [ANPEC website](https://en.anpec.org.br/previous-editions.php): doc201_2015 - Is tracking beneficial?
-Study of tracking using peer effects  (2016); doc235_2015 - THE INS AND OUTS OF UNEMPLOYMENT IN A DUAL LABOR MARKET;
+Two papers could not be downloaded, buy the program, do to problems in the [ANPEC website](https://en.anpec.org.br/previous-editions.php): doc235_2016 - TRABALHO FORMAL-INFORMAL FEMININO NO BRASIL: UMA DECOMPOSIÇÃO DOS DIFERENCIAIS DE RENDIMENTOS (2000-2010);
 doc128_2013 - EFEITOS DO INVESTIMENTO EM CAPITAL INTANGÍVEL E PATENTES NO VALOR DAS EMPRESAS BRASILEIRAS

+They were, also, downloaded by googling the title of the paper (on other sites).

 ## Summary